Hospital study aims to find best airway method for cardiac arrest

 Summary

-This study looks at two methods doctors use to help patients breathe during a cardiac arrest (when the heart stops).
-One method uses a tube placed in the windpipe, the other uses a mask-like device in the throat.
-The goal is to see which approach helps patients survive longer without needing a breathing machine.
-About 1,060 adults who have a cardiac arrest in the hospital will take part.
+This study looks at two different methods doctors use to help patients breathe during a cardiac arrest in the hospital.
+One method uses a tube placed in the windpipe, and the other uses a mask-like device.
+The goal is to see which approach helps patients survive and breathe on their own sooner.
+About 1060 adults having a cardiac arrest in the hospital will take part.

 Disclaimer Read more